1. Home

 a lace ribbon tied onto a winter basket

-The ribbon I used came from the dollar store over a year ago now.
-It is my most favorite ribbon that I’ve ever found and am so sad they are not carrying this style anymore!
-I linked some similar ribbon above that you can check out.
-Otherwise, your local craft store will have something that suits your fancy.
+This lace ribbon I used came from the dollar store over a year ago now.
+It is my most favorite ribbon that I’ve ever found!

 lace ribbon tied on to a winter basket